mbeps/artificial-intelligence-university-notes/Machine Learning/Week 2.md

 Decision trees can be viewed as implementing a **disjunction of conjunctions** of constraints on feature values.
 In simpler terms, they represent a series of "if-then-else" rules that can be easily understood and interpreted.

 ![image](https://github.com/user-attachments/assets/d3403e23-4671-4dad-9332-130f5a13c2b5)

+> Decision tree for Iris example showing nodes, branches, and leaf nodes with their values

 ## 2.2 Building Decision Trees